nietras/nietras.github.io/_posts/2021-06-14-csharp-10-record-struct.md

 `Dictionary<TKey, TValue>` or similar.
 Which is where I often see the performance issues stemming from the `struct` defaults.

-To run the benchmarks on the console do:
+Benchmarks can be run on the console with:
 ```
 dotnet run -c Release -f net5.0 -- -m -d --runtimes netcoreapp50 --filter *
 ```